z3by/vuepress-theme-modern-blog/README.md

 - Default: `undefined`

-This theme supports fully localizable UI strings, which means that you can translate any UI text (e.g. "Read more" link at the botton of each post card).
+This theme supports fully localizable UI strings, which means that you can translate any UI text (e.g. the "Read more" link at the botton of each post card).
 If no translation string is provided for a particular key, the built-in English string will be used.